Rubella in Newborns

 (See also Overview of Infections in Newborns and Rubella in older children and adults.)

 When a baby is born with rubella, the infection is called congenital rubella.
-In congenital rubella, a woman infected during the first 16 weeks (particularly the first 8 to 10 weeks) of pregnancy passes the virus to the fetus through the placenta (the organ that provides nourishment to the fetus).
-This infection in the fetus causes miscarriage, stillbirth, or multiple, severe birth defects.
+In congenital rubella, a woman infected during the first 12 weeks of pregnancy passes the virus to the fetus through the placenta (the organ that provides nourishment to the fetus).
+This infection in the fetus can cause preterm birth, miscarriage, stillbirth, or multiple, severe birth defects.
 The earlier in pregnancy the infection occurs, the greater the risk of severe abnormalities.

-Congenital rubella is rare in the United States because rubella vaccination of girls and young women has become routine.
+Congenital rubella is rare in the United States because rubella vaccination has become routine.

 Symptoms of Rubella in Newborns